 Legal Translation Services for Libel and Slander Cases

 We’ve blogged about trusted legal translation services in the context of international reputation protection.
-If you’re thinking about a defamation lawsuit, you need to consider the meaning of words.
+If you’re thinking about a defamation lawsuit involving foreign language evidence, you need to consider the meaning of words.
 Defamation is a case where somebody spoke – slander – or wrote – libel – words that were intended to harm but not considered true.
 A libel can occur in a newspaper article, in a blog post or on social media.
 Slander can occur in person-to-person communications or over the phone.

 When speaking the statement, the person who hears or reads the statement must understand the meaning of the statement, and the statement must be false.
 This is especially complicated when a foreign language is spoken.
 US courts have decided that the English equivalent of a word must be submitted as evidence in court.